 The Fall of America and the Western World Documentary Is a Survival Guide to Prepare Families for Economic Collapse

-LOS ANGELES, CA–(Marketwire – September 11, 2009)–The Mentor Apprentice School of the Arts (MASA), offering certificate programs in all aspects of broadcasting, radio, audio engineering, and filmmaking, announces the release of its Chief Operating Officer Brian Kraft’s documentary and home study course, “The Fall of America and the Western World.”
+LOS ANGELES, CA–(Marketwire – September 11, 2009)–The Mentor Apprentice School of the Arts (MASA), offering certificate programs in all aspects of broadcasting, radio, audio engineering, and filmmaking, announces the release of its Consultant Brian Kraft’s documentary and home study course, “The Fall of America and the Western World.”
 The eight hour plus, nine-disc DVD box set provides unprecedented interviews with conservatives, moderates, liberals and radicals who all believe that America, Europe and the Western world is in serious trouble and poised for collapse.

 “The Fall of America and the Western World” is based on historical evidence, economic data, verifiable facts and expert bi-partisan research, featuring exclusive never-seen-before interviews and commentary with some of the most renowned scholars, activists, professors, best-selling authors and economists.
 These experts believe that we are headed for financial Armageddon, government tyranny, national bankruptcy, the death of the U.S. dollar and Euro, the destruction of the middle class and the end of freedom.

 The DVD box set offers families hundreds of actionable tips so they can learn how to buy precious metals, diversify their portfolios, protect themselves from economic crisis and martial law, get off the grid, fight the new world order and globalism, and protect the middle class.